 Day spa from £140 per person (£55 Monday to Thursday), one-night spa breaks from £156

 Best for surfers: Fistral Beach Hotel and Spa

 Overlooking Cornwall’s premier surfing beach, this boutique-on-a-budget hotel tilts towards a younger clientele.
 The spa can’t boast the bells and whistles of fancier places such as the Scarlet or the St Moritz, and the design is definitely a lot less ritzy, but it’s still a pleasant place to unwind.
 The Vitality Suite includes a steam room, sauna, jacuzzi and a serviceable (if unstarry) indoor pool.
 The main attraction, however, is the price: half-day packages start at just £65, while full-days start at £95, including a two-course lunch.
 Bedrooms are plain, with cream-and-taupe colour palettes and simple wooden furniture – skip the economy ones and splash out on a sea view or above.
 Surf lessons are easily sourced at nearby Fistral or any of the other Newquay beaches.

 Day spa from £95 per person, standard rooms from £12

-Best for urban refugees: St Moritz Hotel
+Best for an urban vibe: St Moritz Hotel

 Neighbourhood: Trebetherick, near Wadebridge